 Research by Carla Trujillo and Charlene Mires, Villanova University

 In a letter written for the commemorative booklet of the Patriots of African Descent Monument, artist Cal Massey wrote “The Spiritual Aspects of the work include the shape of the arch, the doves of peace in the background, and the peaceful landscape.
 The laurel leaves at the bottom of the work symbolize victory and honor.”

 The Sponsor: Valley Forge Alumnae Chapter of Delta Sigma Theta Sorority, Inc.

-Delta Sigma Theta, founded at Howard University in 1913, is the largest sorority for African American women in the world.
+Founded at Howard University in 1913, Delta Sigma Theta, Inc. is the largest sorority for African American women in the world.
 Its five-point service program consists of economic development, educational development, international awareness and involvement, physical and mental health, and political awareness and involvement.

 The Valley Forge Alumnae Chapter formed in 1991 to raise awareness of the service of African Americans in the American Revolution.
 A founding member of the chapter, Martha Russell, was inspired by the book Pennsylvania’s Black History, published in 1975 by Charles Blockson.
 (Blockson, who grew up in Norristown, participated in a Boy Scout march to Valley Forge during the 1940s and was disappointed to find no historical markers about African Americans.)
-Russell initiated meetings between suburban-based Delta Sigma Theta members and Valley Forge National Historical Park in 1990 to propose a monument to African Americans in the Revolution.
+Russell initiated meetings between suburban-based Delta Sigma Theta, Inc. members and Valley Forge National Historical Park in 1990 to propose a monument to African Americans in the Revolution.
 Formation of the Valley Forge Alumnae Chapter followed in February 1991, fund raising for the monument began, and in February 1992 the chapter sponsored the African American Patriots Day at Valley Forge.
 The monument project was guided by an Advisory Council of community leaders formed in March 1992 with Blockson as honorary chairperson.